December 9, 2015

-Tuberculosis (TB) is an infection of the lungs and respiratory system.
+Tuberculosis (TB) is an infection of the lungs and respiratory system, which is the organ system that allows us to breathe.
 One third of the world's people are infected with TB, and along with HIV, TB is one of the world's leading causes of death due to disease.
-The World Health Organization estimates that over three million women became sick with TB in 2013.
-Of the nine million new cases of tuberculosis in 2013, over one million occurred in people living with HIV (HIV+).
-The largest numbers of TB infection occur in south-east Asia (56 percent of global total), while one quarter of the nine million occurred in Africa.
+The World Health Organization (WHO) estimates that over three million women became sick with TB in 2014.
+Of the 9.6 million new cases of tuberculosis in 2014, over one million occurred in people living with HIV (HIV+).
+The risk of developing TB is estimated to be 26 to 31 times greater for people living with HIV than for those who are HIV-negative.
+The largest numbers of TB infection occur in south-east Asia (58 percent of global total), while over one quarter of the 9.6 million occurred in Africa.

 TB is caused by a bacterium called Mycobacterium tuberculosis.
 It spreads from person to person when an infected person coughs, sneezes, laughs, or spits.
 Tiny droplets of fluid from the lungs are carried in the air and can be breathed in by someone nearby.
 Although it can affect many parts of the body, TB usually occurs in the lungs.

-Not everyone who is infected with TB bacteria develops "active" disease.
+Not everyone who is infected with TB bacteria shows signs of TB infection or develops "active" disease.

 Worldwide, TB is the leading cause of death in people living with HIV in Africa, and a leading cause of death elsewhere.
 The WHO estimates that one third of the 35 million people living with HIV worldwide are infected with TB.
-The CDC recommends that HIV+ people be screened for TB when they are first diagnosed with HIV; in addition, yearly screening is recommended for HIV+ people who have repeated exposure to others with active TB (see "Diagnosing TB," below).
+The CDC recommends that people living with HIV be screened for TB when they are first diagnosed with HIV; in addition, yearly screening is recommended for people living with HIV who have repeated exposure to others with active TB (see "Diagnosing TB," below).

 TB is spread through the air when an infected person coughs, sneezes or spits.
-It usually takes a long time for TB transmission to occur.
 Family members of people with TB, people living in the same house, health-care workers, and people who live in residential facilities like homeless shelters and prisons are most likely to get TB.
 People with latent (not active) TB do not spread the disease.
 Once a person with active TB starts treatment (see "TB Treatment" below), they usually cannot spread the disease after two to three weeks on treatment.

 People with active TB should be separated from others until they can no longer spread the disease.
 If you have TB or spend time around people with TB, it is important to wear a disposable face mask.
 Certain types of air filters can trap the TB bacteria, and ultraviolet light can kill it.

 After TB bacteria are inhaled, they settle in the lungs.
 People with healthy immune systems can usually fight the bacteria and keep it from multiplying.
-The immune system may build structures that wall off the bacteria.
+The immune system may build structures that wall off or contain the bacteria.
 These structures can burst, leaving scars in the lungs.
 If a person's immune system is too weak and the structures burst, the bacteria can get out and enter the bloodstream.
 Once in the bloodstream they travel to other parts of the body including the brain, kidneys, bones, and reproductive organs, where they can cause infertility.
-This is called "extrapulmonary TB."
+This is called "extrapulmonary TB" because is has spread outside the lungs.
 Extrapulmonary TB is more likely in people with advanced HIV disease.

 People with active TB disease may develop symptoms including:

-There is also a TB blood test, called an IGRA (interferon-gamma release assay), which measures your immune response to TB.
+There is also a blood test that screens for TB called an IGRA (interferon-gamma release assay), which measures your immune response to TB.
 With the IGRA test, there is no need to return to a health clinic; results are usually available within 24 hours and can be communicated by phone.

 There are two types of treatment for TB: